Ring is On The Finger

 For those who are engaged, it’s sometimes hard to find a place to fit in.
 When you’re engaged you are technically a single adult, but you are well on your way towards being a married adult.
 Each couple is different, but you can decide together if moving to a newlywed class is right for you before the wedding day.
 We simply encourage you to not be so eager to start a new life together that you forget the one you are currently living.
 Stay involved with your current peer groups through your engagement and after your marriage.
-Singles are very supportive of their engaged friends because most of them desire the same for themselves.
+Singles are very supportive of their engaged friends.

-The average length of an engagement in America.
+The average length of an engagement in America is 12-18 months.
 2/3 of women want their man to ask their father for permission to marry them and 69% of couples have known each other for 3 or more years.

 TFO’S STATEMENT ON MARRIAGE

 Table for One Ministries’ mission is to build community for single adults through discipleship.
 Our ministry focus is on ministering to singles and helping them to fully realize their completeness in Christ.
 Yet we also affirm the importance of marriage and believe that being complete in Christ is not just for singles, but for marriages as well.
 Additionally, while we desire to help churches reach and minister to the ever growing single population, we want to acknowledge the importance of marriage in God’s redemptive plan for this world.